thely/bb-site/content/works/pieces/deep-and-enduring-need.md

 ---
 title: I have a deep and enduring need to become real
-subtitle: for combined chamber and electronics ensembles
+subtitle: combined chamber and electronics ensembles
 category: composition
 subcat: chamber
 date: 2019